 - a) This operational rule describes the process that will be followed by the DGG in achieving consensus, as defined by the GIA Deed.
-The operational rule further describes the dispute management regime to be followed whether any such disputes arise from the decision making process, or otherwise. - b) All GIA Signatories agree to follow this operational rule whilst it remains in force, acting by and through their representatives on the DGG. - c) This rule includes variations to consensus decision-making and the circumstances in which they apply, as permitted by clause 4.1.6 of the Deed. - d) The GIA Secretariat will facilitate the steps set out in this operational rule.
+The operational rule further describes the dispute management regime to be followed whether any such disputes arise from the decisionmaking process, or otherwise. - b) All GIA Signatories agree to follow this operational rule whilst it remains in force, acting by and through their representatives on the DGG. - c) This rule includes variations to consensus decision-making and the circumstances in which they apply, as permitted by clause 4.1.6 of the Deed. - d) This rule was initially adopted in October 2016 and amended in March 2022. - e) The GIA Secretariat will facilitate the steps set out in this operational rule. - f) This is the 'Deemed Consensus Operational Rule' referred to in clause 7.2 of the GIA Deed.